-Unconditional admission of first-time college students.
-For unconditional admission, applicants must have on file at the College a completed application for admission and at least one of the following documents:
+For unconditional admission and to be classified as "degree eligible," applicants must have on file at the institution a completed application for admission and meet at least one of the following criteria.

-- 1. An official transcript showing graduation with the Alabama High School Diploma, the high school diploma of another state equivalent to the Alabama High School Diploma, or an equivalent diploma issued by a non-public regionally and/or state accredited high school; or - An official transcript showing graduation from high school with a high school diploma equivalent to the Alabama High School Diploma issued by a non-public high school and proof of passage of the Alabama Public High School Graduation Examination; or - 3.
-An official transcript showing graduation from high school with a high school diploma equivalent to the Alabama High School Diploma issued by a non-public high school and evidence of a minimum ACT[®] score of 16 or a minimum SAT[®] score of 780; or - 4.
-An official transcript showing graduation from high school with a high school diploma equivalent to the Alabama Occupational Diploma, the high school diploma of another state equivalent to the Alabama Occupational Diploma, or an equivalent diploma issued by a non-public high school, and have achieved a minimum ACT[®] score of 16 or a minimum SAT[®] score of 780; or - 5.
-An official GED[®] Certificate.
+- An official transcript showing graduation with the Alabama High School Diploma, as defined by the Alabama State Board of Education, the high school diploma of another state equivalent to the Alabama High School Diploma, or an equivalent diploma issued by a non public regionally and/or state accredited high school; or - An official transcript showing graduation from high school with a high school diploma equivalent to the Alabama High School Diploma, as defined by the Alabama State Board of Education, issued by a nonpublic high school and proof of passage of the Alabama Public High School Graduation Examination; or - 3.
+An official transcript showing graduation from high school with a high school diploma equivalent to the Alabama High School Diploma, as defined by the Alabama State Board of Education, issued by a nonpublic high school and evidence of a minimum ACT® score of 16 or a minimum SAT® score of 790 on Critical Reading and Math - 4.
+An official transcript showing graduation from high school with a high school diploma equivalent to the Alabama Occupational Diploma, as defined by the Alabama State Board of Education, the high school diploma of another state equivalent to the Alabama Occupational Diploma, as defined by the Alabama State Board of Education, or an equivalent diploma issued by a nonpublic high school, and evidence of a minimum ACT® score of 16 or a minimum SAT® score of 790 on Critical Reading and Math - 5.
+An official GED® Certificate issued by the appropriate state education agency.